 - 1/2 tsp sea salt

-- 24 homemade Hershey’s kisses (see note in the post)
+- 24 homemade Hershey kisses (see note in the post)

 - Preheat oven to 350F and grease a cookie sheet with coconut oil.

 - Place the decorative sugar in a small bowl.
 Use a cookie scoop or roll dough into small dough balls (about 1 tbsp each) onto the cookie sheet.
 Dip each cookie dough ball into the decorative sugar, coating it all around.

-- Use a spoon to lightly press down onto each cookie to flatten it to the cookie sheet.
+- Use a spoon to lightly press down onto each cookie to lightly flatten the cookies.

-- Press one Hershey’s kiss into each cookie lightly and immediately place cookies into the freezer so that the kisses doesn’t melt.
+- Immediately press one Hershey’s kiss into each cookie lightly and immediately place cookies into the freezer so that the kisses doesn’t melt.

 To make homemade Hershey’s kisses: melt 1/2 cup chocolate chips in a bowl and pipe melted chocolate into Hershey kiss mold.
 Place the mold into the freezer to chill for 15 minutes.

-Keywords: peanut butter blossoms, healthy peanut butter blossoms, vegan peanut butter cookies, gluten free, dairy free
+Keywords: vegan peanut butter blossoms, peanut butter blossoms, healthy peanut butter blossoms, vegan peanut butter cookies